Kentucky Court Records

 Can Violations be Expunged from a Kentucky Criminal Court Record?

-Violations can be expunged from Kentucky criminal records (KRS.431.078)..
+Violations may be expunged from Kentucky criminal records (KRS.431.078).
 As with misdemeanors, persons with violation or traffic infraction records may apply to have the records expunged after a period.
 This also includes those whose charges were dismissed after successfully completing the voluntary Pretrial Diversion Program.
-Individuals who complete the program will not have convictions on their records.
+Individuals who complete the program do not usually have convictions on their records.

 To be eligible for expungement, five years must have passed since the fulfillment of all the conditions of the violation.